Gravitational Observatories: Introduction

 where $\mathcal{R}$ denotes the Ricci scalar with respect to the metric $g_{m n}$ induced at $\Gamma$, and $K_{mn}$ denotes the second fundamental form or extrinsic curvature at $\Gamma$, with trace $K = g^{mn}K_{mn}$.
 If we imagine boundary data $g_{m n}$ that solves the above constraint, and vary slightly away by $\delta g_{m n}$, to linear order in $\delta g_{m n}$ one must satisfy

 Upon taking into account tangential diffeomorphisms at $\Gamma$, the space of deformations $\delta g_{m n}$ at $\Gamma$ is captured by three independent functions.
-Therefore, the constraint (\ref{ec}) will only be satisfied for a subset of the full space of $\delta g_{m n}$.
+Therefore, the constraint (\ref{ec}) might only be satisfied for a subset of the full space of $\delta g_{m n}$.
+This reasoning has been proven for Euclidean signature \cite{Anderson:2006lqb}, as well as for a standard Minkowski corner with vanishing unperturbed $K_{mn}$ \cite{An:2021fcq}.
 (In three spacetime dimensions, one has a single independent $\delta g_{m n}$ so the argument does not apply.)
-Similarly, one can show that the Neumann boundary condition, whereby one instead fixes the second fundamental form $K_{m n}$ along $\Gamma$, does not have good existence properties.
+Similarly, one can argue that the Neumann boundary condition, whereby one instead fixes the second fundamental form $K_{m n}$ along $\Gamma$, does not have good existence properties.
 The presence of a non-vanishing cosmological constant $\Lambda$ does not affect the preceding reasoning, provided the boundary lies away from asymptotic boundaries.
 Further to the existence issues raised above, at least for certain choices of Dirichlet data on $\Gamma$ there is also a question of (non)-uniqueness that must be addressed.
 At least for flat boundaries there is an infinite class of physical diffeomorphisms that render the Dirichlet problem non-unique in Euclidean \cite{Anderson:2006lqb,Witten:2018lgb} and Lorentzian \cite{An:2021fcq,Anninos:2022ujl} signature.

 It is useful to contrast the generic absence of solutions to the Einstein constraint equation for a finite size boundary with the situation in a four-dimensional asymptotically AdS spacetime.
 There, the induced metric at the AdS boundary permits a finite neighbourhood of deformations near some reference value \cite{fefferman1985conformal,KICHENASSAMY2004268,Friedrich:1995vb}.
 The reason one can more easily satisfy the constraint equation (\ref{ec}) is that near the AdS boundary one has the behaviour